jackeyGao/django-vuejs/README.md

-# Django Channels Example
+# WORK IN PROGRESS - Django Channels Example

-what is this? chat app example, showing that "it's still django", butt.... see [article]
+This is a example Channels app that'll be used in an article I'm writing, to be published later in March.
+It's still very much a WIP; watch this space.

 ## Running on Heroku